Navy Basic Training: Everything You Need to Know

 Basics

-If you want to be a part of the Navy, you must meet the following basic requirements.- Be between ages 17 and 39 to enlist
+If you want to be a part of the Navy, you must meet the following basic requirements for enlisted service.

-- Be between ages 19 and 42 to become an officer
+- Be between the ages of 17 and 41 to enlist

 - Have a high school diploma or GED